 Your account with Google Suite, AAU's Wi-Fi network, Student Information System (ISIS), and NEO LMS are created automatically.
-The login and password to all systems except for ISIS is uniform at the beginning and is given to new students at orientation.
+The login and password to all systems except for ISIS is uniform at the beginning and is emailed to new students prior to the start of the term or given to new students at orientation.
 Later on, and only provided that you did not change them, the passwords are available at Reception upon the presentation of your ID card.
-The credentials for ISIS will be sent to you by email you only after you sign your student contract.
-The AAU ISIC card, provided at a discount, is used for access to the main AAU building and also serves as a copy card for printing and making copies.
-The same procedure applies if you lose the card.
-However, in such a case, you will have to pay the full price charged by the ISIC card provider.
+The credentials for ISIS will be sent to you by email.